-The total economic impact of the operation and construction of NWC facilities, the annual National Western Stock Show event, and the CSU Spur campus between 2022 - 2027 will generate over \$3 billion in GDP and \$2.18 billion in personal income.
+- The total economic impact of the operation and construction of NWC facilities, the annual National Western Stock Show event, and the CSU Spur campus between 2022 - 2027 will generate \$3 billion in GDP and over \$2.1 billion in personal income.

 - Construction investments made into the Equestrian Center and Livestock Center will support

 - In Colorado:

 - > over 8,600 jobs

 - > nearly \$800 million in personal income

-- > over \$1 billion to the state's GDP.
+- > over \$1 billion to the state's GDP

 - In the Denver metro area:

 - > over 6,800 jobs

 - > \$535 million in personal income

 - > \$857 million contributed to the state's GDP

 - The CSU Spur campus construction investment will support

 - In Colorado:

 - > Over 3,200 jobs

 - > \$363 million in GDP

 - > \$266 million in personal income

 - In the Denver metro area:

 - > Over 2,500 jobs

 - \$286 million in GDP

 - > \$181 million in personal income

-- Between 2025-2027, the operation of the CSU Spur campus is projected to generate over \$65 million in GDP and \$49.3 million in personal income in Colorado.
+- In 2025, CSU Spur is projected to generate \$21.3 million in GDP and over \$16 million in personal income in Colorado.
 These figures are expected to grow as the campus attracts more visitors and continues to expand its programming in future years. - In 2025, the National Western Stock Show will support \$177,569,360 in economic activity across Colorado. - CSU Spur currently offers several graduate degree programs and two certificate programs and is slated to support additional undergraduate education offerings in the fall of 2025.
 This will help support Colorado's need to increase the number of higher education degrees by approximately 10% given an expectation that 73% of jobs in Colorado will require a postsecondary degree by 2031. - Sixty-four credentials were awarded in FY24. - Starting in FY25, CSU Spur is launching Spur Start, a program designed for incoming undergraduates to complete their freshman year at the CSU Spur campus, then transfer to the flagship campus in Fort Collins.
 Eighty students are expected to enroll in the 2025-2026 school year.